openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 .. tab:: Windows

-   This section will help you check if you require driver installation.
-Install the recommended version or higher.
+   This section will help to verify if driver installation is required.
+(Install the recommended version or higher.)

    If your applications offload computation to **Intel® Integrated Graphics**, you must have the Intel Graphics Driver for Windows installed on your hardware.
    `Download and install the recommended version`_ .